avivgabay3/a_new_hope/README.md

 ## Building the EXE
 Use the included PyInstaller spec to build a portable **folder**-style executable.
-UPX compression is disabled in the spec to avoid Pillow extraction errors (e.g., `Failed to extract PIL_imaging...`), and the build uses the one-folder layout to avoid runtime extraction errors with large numpy/OpenCV DLLs:
+UPX compression is disabled in the spec to avoid Pillow extraction errors (e.g., `Failed to extract PIL_imaging...`), and the build keeps binaries loose in the one-folder layout (no archives) to avoid runtime extraction errors with large numpy/OpenCV/Pillow DLLs:
 ```bash
 python -m PyInstaller mainApp.spec
 ```